Using the herb monographs

 herbal tea

 In this section, rather than just list a whole bunch of uses for the herb in remedies, I try to build and present a picture of how the herb works so that you don’t need to remember a lot of facts.
-Of course, facts are there but the overall goal is for the reader to get a picture of the dynamics of the herb and the dynamics of an illness, they will easily see how they relate, making it easier to get in the ballpark when working out a remedy.
+Of course, facts are there but the overall goal is for the reader to get a picture of the dynamics of the herb and the dynamics of an illness.
+Then they will easily see how both relate, making it easier to get in the ballpark when working out a remedy.

 This is where the bulk of the information about the herb is and is where you can build a picture of applications and techniques for using the herb and use the information listed in the quick lookup section above.